 It’s not unusual for patients with avascular necrosis to have no symptoms or pain in the early stages However, as the disease progresses, symptoms become painful.
 Pain is often felt only when putting pressure on the hip or affected bone.
 Eventually the pain becomes constant, limiting the ability to use the joint.
 Other symptoms include:

-- Limp that develops when walking
+- A limp that develops when walking

 - Groin pain

-- Pain in the hip with weight bearing
+- Pain in the hip with weight-bearing

 - Pain in the hip with rotation